METALS-Aluminium jumps on more talk of Chinese output cuts

 * RUSAL: Russian aluminium giant Rusal expects the global aluminium deficit to widen to between 1.7 million tonnes and 1.8 million tonnes in 2018 from 1.3 million tonnes in 2017, Deputy Chief Executive Oleg Mukhamedshin said.

-* FINANCIAL MARKETS: The dollar steadied and world shares hit their fourth all-time high in less than a month, while a rally in bonds stalled on fresh talk that the European Central Bank will start winding down its money-printing programme.

-* COPPER PRICES: Three-month copper on the London Metal Exchange was 0.3 percent lower at $5,886.50 a tonne.
+* COPPER PRICES: Three-month copper on the London Metal Exchange was also untraded in the official rings, and was last bid 0.2 percent higher at $5,918 a tonne.

 * IMPORTS: China's imports of copper and copper products for June were unchanged with May at 390,000 tonnes, according to Reuters calculations based on official data, reflecting a decline in refined imports this year.